Raedin24/School/L400/DCIT 423/Module 1.md

 	2. IPv6 address and prefix length for IPv6
 `VLAN 1 is used for switch management by default.
 Recommended to use other VLAN for management for security reasons. `
 # 1.2 Configure Switch Ports
+## 1.2.1 Duplex Communication
+1. **Full-duplex**
+	- Is bidirectional
+	- Increases bandwidth efficiency by allowing both ends of a connection transmit and receive data simultaneously.
+	- Requires microsegmentation
+1. **Half-duplex**